michelle-maa/m264ma_SQ_W6/README.md

 Explore the world, survive enemy waves as you move north, then enter the glowing boss zone to fight the giant orange blob.
 Watch the minimap to track enemies off screen.

-**Editing the Waves and Boss**
-Open `data/enemies.json` to change when waves spawn, how many enemies appear, their speed, and the boss stats.
-Each wave has a `spawnAt` world Y value — lower values trigger later since the player starts at the bottom of the world.

 **Opening the Chrome Console**
 - **Windows:** Press `F12` or `Ctrl + Shift + J`, then click the **Console** tab
 - **Mac:** Press `Cmd + Option + J`